freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-animations/66ed8fc9f45ce3ece4053eae.md

 #### --text--

-What is the effect of using the ease-in-out timing function?
+What is the effect of using the `ease-in-out` timing function?

 #### --distractors--

-`The animation will start fast and end slow`
+The animation will start fast and end slow

 ---

-`The animation will run at a constant speed`
+The animation will run at a constant speed.

 ---

-`The animation will loop infinitely`
+The animation will loop infinitely.

 #### --answer--

-`The animation will start slow, speed up, then slow down`
+The animation will start slow, speed up, then slow down.

 ### --question--